ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 By default, the **VM restart priority** option is set to medium and the **Host isolation response** option is disabled.
 Additionally, **VM monitoring** is disabled and the **Datastore Heartbeating** feature is configured to include any of the cluster data stores.
 This approach uses the NAS data stores if they are present.

-## Automation
+## Enhanced vMotion compatibility
+{: #design_infrastructuremgmt-evc}

+To simplify vMotion compatibility across cluster nodes with potentially differing CPU capabilities, Enhanced vMotion Compatibility (EVC) mode is enabled at a Skylake level to ensure vMotion compatibility across cluster nodes when newer processors arrive within {{site.data.keyword.cloud_notm}} inventory and allows for cluster expansion in the future if Skylake processor servers aren't in inventory.

+### IBM CloudDriver
-{: #design_infrastructuremgmt-automation}
+{: #design_infrastructuremgmt-cloud-driver}

-The cornerstone to these solutions is automation.
-Automation brings the following benefits:
-* Reduces the complexity of deployment.
-* Drastically reduces the deployment time.
-* Ensures that the VMware instance is deployed in a consistent manner.
+Cornerstone to these solutions is automation.
+Automation reduces the complexity of deployment, drastically reduces deployment time, and ensures the VMware instance is deployed in a consistent manner.

-{{site.data.keyword.IBM}} CloudBuilder, IBM CloudDriver, and SDDC Manager VMs work together to start a new VMware instance and perform lifecycle management functions.
+IBM CloudBuilder is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI) which works to bring up a new VMware instance and perform lifecycle management functions.
+It is deployed when overall vCenter Server instance management is required and is destroyed when the process is complete.

-### IBM CloudBuilder and IBM CloudDriver
-{: #design_infrastructuremgmt-cloud-builder-driver}

-The IBM CloudBuilder and IBM CloudDriver virtual server instance (VSI) are IBM-developed components that you cannot access.
-* The IBM CloudBuilder is a temporary {{site.data.keyword.cloud_notm}} virtual server instance (VSI) that bootstraps the deployment, configuration, and validation of the solution components within the provisioned bare metal ESXi hosts.
-* The IBM CloudDriver VSI is deployed for instance creation and then periodically, as needed, with the latest {{site.data.keyword.cloud_notm}} for VMware code for operations such as deploying more nodes, clusters, or services.
-The IBM CloudDriver communicates with the {{site.data.keyword.vmwaresolutions_short}} console through a VMware NSX Edge Services Gateway, which is deployed exclusively for instance management purpose, and acts as an agent to maintain the instance.
-The IBM CloudDriver is responsible for ongoing actions such as the addition of new bare metal hosts to the cluster and the deployment of add-on services into the instance.
-For Cloud Foundation instances, the IBM CloudDriver communicates with the VMware SDDC Manager VM to perform functions such as host addition and patching.

-It is possible for the user to delete or damage the VMs described in the following sections.
-When a VM is removed, shut down, or it becomes inoperable, the following Cloud Foundation or vCenter Server operations on the {{site.data.keyword.vmwaresolutions_short}} console are interrupted:
-* Viewing the instance or host status
-* Adding or removing clusters
-* Adding or removing ESXi hosts
-* Adding or removing services
-* Patching

-### SDDC Manager
-{: #design_infrastructuremgmt-sddc-manager}

-For Cloud Foundation instances, the SDDC Manager VM is a component that is developed and maintained by VMware.
-It remains as part of the instance during its entire lifecycle.
-It is responsible for the following lifecycle functions of instances:
-* Management of VMware components: vCenter Server, Platform Services Controller (PSC), vSAN, and NSX, including IP address allocation and host name resolution.
-* Expansion and retraction of ESXi hosts within the cluster, which includes any affected services, such as NSX VTEP, vSAN, and resource pools.

-For vCenter Server instances, these activities are performed by the IBM CloudDriver as there is no SDDC Manager.
+IBM CloudDriver can be configured to communicate back to the {{site.data.keyword.vmwaresolutions_short}}  management infrastructure over public or optionally, over a private network connection through {{site.data.keyword.cloud_notm}} object storage as the message queue.
+IBM CloudDriver is an IBM developed component, is not user accessible, and has the following attributes and function:

+- Deployment and configuration of the vCenter Server instance within the user account.
+- Add and remove hosts from the vCenter Server clusters.
+- Add and remove clusters from vCenter Server instances.
+- Add and remove add on services or function to vCenter Server instances.

 ### Automation flow
 {: #design_infrastructuremgmt-auto-flow}

-The following procedure describes the order of events when a VMware instance is ordered via the {{site.data.keyword.vmwaresolutions_short}} console:
+The following describes the order of events when you use the {{site.data.keyword.vmwaresolutions_short}} console to order a VMware instance:
 1. Ordering VLANs and subnets for networking from {{site.data.keyword.cloud_notm}}.
-2. Ordering {{site.data.keyword.baremetal_short}} with vSphere Hypervisor installed.
+2. Ordering {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} with vSphere Hypervisor installed.
-3. If applicable, ordering Microsoft Windows Virtual Server Instance (VSI) to serve as Active Directory domain controller.
+3. Ordering of Microsoft Windows VSI to serve as the Active Directory domain controller.
+4. Deployment of the Cloud Driver VSI.
-4. Validation of the networking and deployed hardware.
+5. Validation of the networking and deployed hardware.
-5. If applicable, initial configuration of single node vSAN.
+6. If applicable, the initial configuration of the single node vSAN.
-6. If applicable, deployment and configuration of two Microsoft Windows virtual machines to serve as Active Directory domain controllers.
-7. Deployment and configuration of vCenter, PSC, and NSX.
+7. Deployment and configuration of vCenter (with embedded PSC) and NSX.
 8. Clustering of remaining ESXi nodes, expansion of vSAN if applicable, and configuration of NSX components (VTEP).
-9. Deploying VMware Cloud Foundation SDDC Manager VM, if applicable, and the IBM CloudDriver VSI.
-10. Validating the installation and configuration of the environment.
+9. Validating the installation and configuration of the environment.
-11. Removal of the CloudBuilder VSI.
-12. Deployment of optional services, such as backup server and storage.
+10. Deployment of optional services, such as backup server and storage.
+11. Removal of the Cloud Driver VSI.

+## IDs and passwords
+{: #design_infrastructuremgmt-ids-pwd}

+IC4V management infrastructure stores all vCenter Server contained IDs and passwords encrypted within the {{site.data.keyword.cloud_notm}} management plane.
+Any change to these passwords by the user can disrupt the automation capabilities within vCenter Server.

+You can provide changed passwords in the IC4V solutions portal so that the automation can process functions uninterrupted.
+The solutions portal optionally allows for verification of the entered passwords.

 ## Related links
 {: #design_infrastructuremgmt-related}